Edgar Dell

-Born in England in 1901, he emigrated to Western Australia in 1924, where he bought and cleared a bush block in Paulls Valley in the Shire of Kalamunda, establishing an orchard there.
-The block came to be known as The Dell; this name has subsequently also been extended to a nearby recreation site.
-During the Great Depression he made a living cutting timber in the bush, and also painted wildflowers for West Australian Newspapers Ltd., which published one painting a week in a colour supplement to The Western Mail.
+These paintings were sold to West Australian Newspapers Ltd., which published one painting a week in a colour supplement to The Western Mail, a weekend newspaper.
 These were accompanied by a botanical description by Charles Gardner, then Government Botanist, and were so popular that they were compiled into book form and published under the title Western Australian Wildflowers in 1935.
 A revised and enlarged edition was published in 1958, and again in the 1970s under the title Wildflowers of Western Australia.
-This ran to numerous editions, albeit with ever-diminishing numbers of Dell's plates.
+This ran to numerous editions, albeit with ever-diminishing numbers of Dell's plates as photographs of wildflowers became more readily available.
+On occasion, he was provided with plant specimens from the north of the state by CA Gardner and painted these at the Herbarium in Perth.
+Edgar sold the rights to all the original paintings of which there were over 100 and did not receive any further payment for their use.